 Companies without an extensive amount of digital marketing experience latch on to PPC services for a variety of reasons.
 The wrong reason is doing it because everyone else is.
 Effective marketing does not occur by playing the copycat.
 It is the result of finding out what works best for your company and then pursuing it.

 Your competitors may be highly successful with PPC advertising.
 They may get all the clicks they want along with pretty solid conversion optimization.
 But so what?
-PPC is just a small part of a much bigger picture.
+PPC agency is just a small part of a much bigger picture.
 You don’t know what kind of budget your competitor is working with.
 You are not up to speed on all their marketing strategies.
 You have no idea how PPC fits into their entire SEO and digital marketing picture.

 Understand How It Works